 Fitch is not a transaction party and has no obligation to provide rating confirmations.
 We will continue to exercise our discretion in choosing to issue a rating confirmation or otherwise.
 Where relevant to our ratings, we prefer to issue public commentary on the rating impact of the change.
-Fitch's approach to and concerns regarding rating confirmation are highlighted in Rating Confirmations in Structured Finance and Covered Bonds.
+Fitch's approach to and concerns regarding rating confirmation are highlighted in the agency's report Rating Confirmations in Structured Finance and Covered Bonds.